oktadev/okta-react-graphql-example/README.md

-# okta-react-graphql-example
-Health Tracking App with React, GraphQL, and TypeORM

-# A Health Tracking App with React, GraphQL, and TypeORM
+# Health Tracking App with React, GraphQL, and TypeORM

 This example app shows how to use React, GraphQL, and TypeORM to build a health tracking app and add authentication with Okta.